-Desi ign Element Manual Section Rural Now Dridges Structural Capacity 7.5.1 HL-93 New Bridges Clear Roadway Width (5) 7.5.1 44 ft Existing Bridges to Structural Capacity 7.5.1 (6) Remain in Place ain in Clear Roadway Width (5) 44 ft New and Replaced Overpassing Bridges (7b) 17 ft - 0 in s Vertical Clearance Existing Overpassing Bridges 6.6 16 ft - 0 in nre (Arterial Pedestrian Bridges 0.0 18 ft - 0 in Structures Under) ( 7 a) Overhead Signs 17 ft - 6 in Str Overhead Utilities Coordinate with Utility Office Clearance Railroads 6.6 23 ft - 0 in (Arterial Over) Underpass Width 7.5.2 Traveled Way plus Clear Zone Navigable Water See Environmental Services Office Vertical Clearance Major Lakes & Reservoirs (with boat traffic) 8 ft - 0 in above the high water mark (Over Water) Rivers 6.6 2 ft $-$ 0 in above the design high water.
-Freeboard may be increased to a maximum of 7 ft $-$ 0 in for large rivers.
-Tidal Waters 2 ft above the 10-year high water elevation including wave height.
+Desi ign Element Manual Section Rural Now Bridges Structural Capacity 7 5 4 HL-93 New Bluges Clear Roadway Width (6) 7.5.1 44 ft Existing Bridges to Structural Capacity 751 (6) Remain in Place Clear Roadway Width (6) 7.5.1 44 ft New and Replaced Overpassing Bridges (8b) 17 ft - 0 in s Vertical Clearance (Arterial Under) (8a) Existing Overpassing Bridges 6.6 16 ft - 0 in nre Pedestrian Bridges 0.0 18 ft - 0 in uct Overhead Signs 17 ft - 6 in Str Overhead Utilities Coordinate with Utility Office Clearance Railroads 6.6 23 ft - 0 in (Arterial Over) Underpass Width 7.5.2 Traveled Way plus Clear Zone Navigable Water See Environmental Services Office Vertical Major Lakes & Reservoirs (with boat traffic) 8 ft - 0 in above the high water mark (Over Water) Rivers 6.6 2 ft $-$ 0 in above the design high water.
+Freeboard may be increased to a maximum of 7 ft $-$ 0 in for large rivers. water) Tidal Waters 2 ft above the 10-year high water elevation including wave height.

 - (1) Travel Lane Width.
 An existing 22-foot traveled way may be retained where the alignment is satisfactory and there is no crash pattern suggesting the need for widening. - (2) Shoulder (Total Width).
-Where guardrail is required, increase the shoulder width an additional 3.5 feet. - (3) Shoulder Cross Slope.
-For paved shoulders wider than 4 feet, provide a 4.00 percent shoulder cross slope. - (4) Clear Zone.
-See the AASHTO Roadside Design Guide for the applicable clear zones. - (5) Bridge Widths.
+Where guardrail is required, increase the shoulder width an additional 3.75 feet. - (3) Shoulder Cross Slope.
+For paved shoulders wider than 4 feet, provide a 4.00 percent shoulder cross slope. - (4) Bicycle Facilities Lane Width.
+4-foot bicycle lane width is measured exclusive of curb & gutter or rumble strips/stripes.
+For design speeds greater than 45 miles per hour, increase the bike lane width in accordance with AASHTO Guide for the Development of Bicycle Facilities. - (5) Clear Zone.
+See the AASHTO Roadside Design Guide for the applicable clear zones. - (6) Bridge Widths.
 Clear roadway bridge widths are measured from face to face of parapets or rails.
 Bridge widths are normally defined as the sum of the approach traveled way width plus total width for both shoulders.
-See Section 7.5.1.1 for further guidance. - (6) Existing Bridges to Remain in Place.
-Consult with the State Bridge Maintenance Engineer to determine the allowable structural capacity of bridges to remain in place. - (7) Vertical Clearance (Arterial Under). - (a) The clearance must be available over the traveled way, shoulders and any future widening identified in a long-range plan. - (b) Table value includes allowance for future overlays.
+See Section 7.5.1.1 for further guidance. - (7) Existing Bridges to Remain in Place.
+Consult with the State Bridge Maintenance Engineer to determine the allowable structural capacity of bridges to remain in place. - (8) Vertical Clearance (Arterial Under). - (a) The clearance must be available over the traveled way, shoulders and any future widening identified in a long-range plan. - (b) Table value includes allowance for future overlays.